 Location

 Whether you’re looking at hosting your event in a Tier 1 or event Tier 2 city will impact your overall budget.
-High-end venues will also increase costs.
+High-end venues and conference rooms will also increase costs.
 If you’re looking to save costs, take into consideration how you might be able leverage facilities you own or less traditional locations to host your conference.

 What you’re paying for vs. what your attendees pay for